 Phishing for Phools’ real value is in its well-researched examples.
 These make it a worthwhile read.
 Perhaps most pernicious is the story we tell ourselves.
-We can be easily deceived into focusing on stories that play up rewards while ignoring risks, as happened during the leverage buyout craze of the 1980s.
+We can be easily deceived into focusing on stories that play up rewards while ignoring risks, as happened during the leveraged buyout craze of the 1980s.
 Taking information at face value should be done with caution.
 We can have blind faith in authority such as FDA-approved drugs that only later turn out to have disastrous effects.
 Deception and manipulation are facts of life.
 Civil society is only as strong as its institutions.
 Almost 3,000 years ago, Thucydides wrote that the strong do what they can: the weak do what they must.

 Without adequate public protections, the strong will always exploit the weak.
 No one wants to be played for a phool.

 Disclaimer: Christopher Richards is a business book ghostwriter and has no association with this book’s authors.